 Why did he stop?
 All this talk of FI must have gotten to him.
-He and his family are in the process of selling most of their belongings and making plans to move his family of seven to a sailboat for a major sailing adventure!
+He and his family sold most of their belongings and they moved their family of seven to a sailboat for a major sailing adventure!

 With all that is entailed in a major change in life’s course, he hasn’t been able to keep up with the blog.
 But I’ve already commissioned a guest post that I hope I’ll be able to publish after his amazing new life has begun!

 Fortunately, I still had the e-mail I had sent Tom with my interview responses, and I went through my answers, revising and updating them for 2020.

 Today, I’m sharing the interview, previously known as the H.I.P. exam, with you (or y’all as they say in Texas where Tom currently lives with his wife and five kids).
 Hmmm… five kids… I don’t know how he found time to brush and floss his teeth, let alone run a website!

 From here on out, the questions are his and the answers are mine.
 Enjoy!